Document Navigation

 Navigating using bookmarks

-To navigate the document using bookmarks, click the Bookmarks tab on the side panel.
-Then click the bookmark you want to navigate to.
+To navigate the document using bookmarks, click the Bookmarks tab on the left side panel.
+Then choose the bookmark you want to navigate to.
+You can expand its content with the Expand icon

-NOTE: navigating to a bookmark not only restores the saved position in the document, but also the scale of the document, i.e. the zoom level.
+Navigating to a bookmark not only restores the saved location in the document, but also the zoom level.